What are the advantages of Dental Implants?

 Do I Need a Dental Implant or a Dental Bridge?

 A dental bridge is used to replace one or two missing teeth.
 With a bridge, a false tooth or teeth are supported by the two adjacent teeth, which need to be cut down and capped as a part of the procedure.
 Grinding down these teeth compromises their integrity, opening them up for decay and possible failure as supporting teeth.
 The average lifespan of a bridge, per a study published by the American Dental Association, is only 10.1 years.
 A dental Implant is almost always the more ideal replacement option for a single missing tooth.

 Dental Implants vs Dentures

 "Dentures have many drawbacks," says Dr. Strange.
 "They are also unstable that the denture-wearers have a hard time eating foods that they like and keep them healthy.
-They also accelerate bone loss, eventually causing a 'sunken' look in the lower face."Dentures can stabilize by having them snap onto implants, although the most viable and healthy option is a fixed-in tooth replacement using dental implants.
+They also accelerate bone loss, eventually causing a 'sunken' look in the lower face."Implant supported dentures can stabilize by having them snap onto implants, although the most viable and healthy option is a fixed-in tooth replacement using dental implants.

 Too Little Bone

 In the past, too little bone was impediment to having implants placed, now with our Planmeca Promax 2D 3D Imaging System (Link this back to our technology page) and the precise nature of implant placement, most patients can receive dental implants.

 Health Conditions Previously, people with certain health conditions, such as diabetes, or unhealthy habits, such as smoking, were considered too high of a risk for implants.
 Now, people with these conditions can usually receive implants, although these conditions can reduce the success rate of the procedure due to these patients' lessened healing capabilities.
 The doctor assesses a patient's medical and oral condition carefully to evaluate whether they are in fact a candidate for implants, or to determine what measures to take to ensure successful treatment.